dinesh-0602/HerokuDynoSwitcher/README.md

 - `FIRST_B_APIKEY` is the API key of the heroku account your secondary app is in.
 Check it in your heroku settings, in the last of the page.<br>

 <b>Optional Variables</b> <br>
+- `SWITCH_DELAY` is for delay before switching the dyno to another app.
+Some apps need time to close all the connections they have when turning off dyno, like web server, etc. If blank, it will set to `10`.
-The script supports up to 5 pair of apps simultaneously.
+- The script supports up to 5 pair of apps simultaneously.
 You may add these vars if you need it.<br>
 `SECOND_PROCESSTYPE`, `SECOND_A_APPNAME`, `SECOND_A_APIKEY`, `SECOND_B_APPNAME`, `SECOND_B_APIKEY`<br>
 `THIRD_PROCESSTYPE`, `THIRD_A_APPNAME`, `THIRD_A_APIKEY`, `THIRD_B_APPNAME`, `THIRD_B_APIKEY`<br>
 `FOURTH_PROCESSTYPE`, `FOURTH_A_APPNAME`, `FOURTH_A_APIKEY`, `FOURTH_B_APPNAME`, `FOURTH_B_APIKEY`<br>